 Here are some of the reasons why NRIs should consider getting term insurance coverage for themselves.

-One of the primary reasons for NRIs to consider term insurance is to provide financial security to their families.
+One of the primary reasons to buy term life insurance for an NRI is to provide financial security to their families.
 In the event of the policyholder's death, the term insurance payout can help cover daily expenses, debts, and future financial needs such as children's education and marriage.

 Term insurance plans are known for their affordability.
 NRIs can avail themselves of substantial coverage at relatively low premium rates.
 This makes it an attractive option for those looking to secure their family's financial future without straining their budget.